 How do I stop the insanity?
 Monthly, I get about 60 trade magazines mailed to my office.
 Daily, I receive about 10 electronic newsletters to my inbox.
 And, via social electronic networking — between Linkedin, Facebook and Twitter — I’m bombarded hourly.

 How about you?
 Are you finding it hard to decide where to dedicate your time?
-For over 20 years I have been listening to my friend, Dr. Terry Paulson, talk about how “today’s” information flow is like trying to sip from a fire hydrant.
-Well Terry, it just gets worse—and the productivity professionals—yeah sure thing.
-We have a two-fold challenge; information flow and information retention.
+For over 20 years, I have been listening to my friend, Dr. Terry Paulson, talk about how “today’s” information flow is like trying to sip from a fire hydrant.
+Well, Terry, it just gets worse.
+And the productivity professional?
+Yeah, sure thing.
+We have a two-fold challenge: information flow and information retention.

 The “what to toss” question has both physical and emotional elements.
 Letting go of the physical stuff is generally easier than the emotional.
-As an example, it is much easier for me to toss my piles of trade magazines than it is to decide that I no longer need the subscriptions—thinking that I might miss out on an important piece of information.
-Then there is the issue of what to block all together.
+As an example, it is much easier for me to toss my piles of trade magazines than it is to decide I no longer need the subscriptions, thinking I might miss out on an important piece of information.
+Then there is the issue of what to block altogether.
 More on making those decisions later.

 The information below is from a survey I recently conducted.
 I asked the question, “What keeps you from doing what you say?”
 While I consider the first two items to be effectively the same, I listed them separately because they are subsets of the issue.

 Reviewing the above list, which one is your Achilles heal?
-I realize that you may have more than one issue, however, there is one over-arching issue that when resolved, the others cascade behind and become resolved.
+I realize you may have more than one issue, however, there is one over-arching issue that, when resolved, the others cascade behind and become resolved.

 Below are some questions to ask yourself about the flow and retention of your physical and mental junk:

-What’s the worse thing that could happen if I didn’t have access to this?
+- What’s the worst thing that could happen if I didn’t have access to this?